-That same evening at the Lululemon store next door, prosecutors say store employee Brittany Norwood used up to eight instruments from within the store in an attack on co-worker Jayna Murray, who was found dead in a pool of blood the following day with 322 distinct injuries.
+That same evening at the next door, prosecutors say store employee Brittany Norwood from within the store in an attack on co-worker Jayna Murray, who was found dead in a pool of blood the following day with 322 distinct injuries.

 Defense attorneys are attempting to prove Norwood "lost it" and killed Murray in a "horrific attack."
 Prosecutors are attempting to prove the attack was pre-meditated.

-Jana Svrzo, who was at the time a manager at the Bethesda Apple store, said she heard noises coming from the back left wall of the Apple sales floor.
+Jana Svrzo, who was at the time a manager at the said she heard noises coming from the back left wall of the Apple sales floor.
 "It sounded like something thudding, hitting or dragging — grunting, high-pitched squealing, yelping perhaps," Svrzo testified.

 She said she stopped to investigate further, and said, "It sounded like something heavy possibly falling or hitting."